 A deeply captivating purple paint color with shaded undertones that embody a deliciously darkened plum, freshly picked off the tree.
 A color so rare in nature only the bold pigment of a plum captures its beauty.
 This rich shade of purple is the essential accent color for any home, adding the perfect touch of elegance and luxury.
+Real Milk Paint is CPSC Compliant, making it safe for even the smallest ones in your life.

 Make sure the surface is free of contamination, wax, grease, or oils.
 We recommend TSP (trisodium phosphate) as a cleaner.
 For painting over nonporous or previously finished surfaces always test for adhesion or use Ultra Bond to ensure adhesion.
 Real Milk Paint® is a natural product and sticks best to other natural, porous surfaces like raw wood, concrete, brick, terra cotta, etc.